+Looking to buy an electric car?
 If you live in the United States with an electric car, then you’ll probably have to wait a long time before the rest of the country catches up.
-This means that most of the car charging will happen at home.
+This means that most of the charging will happen at home.
 Some people may worry about this as if the car will suck up all the electricity from the house.
 Luckily, electric cars charge just fine with a standard house outlet.
 There’s also the option to get an upgrade.
-These are known as Level 1 and Level 2 charging.
+These are known as either a level 1 or level 2 home electric car charger.

 Level 1 Charging